Chrono-Tech/middleware-eth-blockprocessor/README.md

 | name | description|
 | ------ | ------ |
 | MONGO_URI   | the URI string for mongo connection
+| MONGO_COLLECTION_PREFIX   | the default prefix for all mongo collections.
+The default value is 'eth'
+| MONGO_ACCOUNTS_URI   | the URI string for mongo connection, which holds users accounts (if not specified, then default MONGO_URI connection will be used)
+| MONGO_ACCOUNTS_COLLECTION_PREFIX   | the collection prefix for accounts collection in mongo (If not specified, then the default MONGO_COLLECTION_PREFIX will be used)
+| MONGO_DATA_URI   | the URI string for mongo connection, which holds data collections (for instance, processed block's height).
+In case, it's not specified, then default MONGO_URI connection will be used)
+| MONGO_DATA_COLLECTION_PREFIX   | the collection prefix for data collections in mongo (If not specified, then the default MONGO_COLLECTION_PREFIX will be used)
 | RABBIT_URI   | rabbitmq URI connection string
 | RABBIT_SERVICE_NAME   | namespace for all rabbitmq queues, like 'app_eth_transaction'
 | NETWORK   | network name (alias)- is used for connecting via ipc (see block processor section)